Best Of, Itinerary, Japan, Kanto

 1. By Odakyu local express train (The cheapest way)

 To get from Tokyo to Hakone, you can take a local train on the Odakyu line, which is included in the Hakone Free Pass.
-If you’re thinking of going to Hakone this way, definitely buy Hakone Free Pass since all the fares are included!
+If you’re thinking of going to Hakone this way, definitely get the Hakone Free Pass since all the train fares are included!
 You can take the Odakyu line from Shinjuku station to Hakone-Yumoto station.

-This journey will take 2 hours and requires a change of train at Odawara station.
-Keep in mind you’ll be taking the local train which means it will stop at every stop along the way.
+This journey will take a little over 2 hours and requires a change of train at Odawara station.
+Keep in mind you’ll also be taking the local train which means it will stop at every local stop along the way.
 And, if the train is crowded you might not have a seat.
 So, you might want to consider topping up a little bit for the direct train, which I’ll talk about next.

-2. Direct train by Romancecar (Fastest and most convenient)
+2. Direct train by Limited Express Romancecar (Fastest and most convenient)

 Odakyu Romancecar is the fastest and most convenient way to get to Hakone, as it is a direct train and does not require you to transfer to a different train.
 The journey will start at Shinjuku station and will take 80 minutes to reach Hakone-Yumoto station.

-If you have purchased the Hakone Free Pass, you can travel on the Romancecar by topping up a limited express surcharge of 1,110 yen (about US$8) per person, which you can buy here.
-You can also reserve your seat from that same link, so you don’t need to worry about not having a good seat on the train.
+If you have purchased the Hakone Free Pass, you can travel on the Romancecar by topping up a limited express surcharge of 1,150 yen (about US$8) per person, which you can buy here.
+You can also reserve your seat through that same link, so you don’t need to worry about not having a good seat on the train.

-3. Using your existing JR Pass, if you have one
+3. Using your existing JR Pass, if you already have one

 If you are traveling around Japan, you might already have an Unlimited JR Pass.
 If so, you could save some money by taking a JR train to Odawara station from Tokyo station or Shinagawa station, which will be included with your JR Pass.

-From Odawara, you can then continue on to Hakone-Yumoto station.
 Once you reach Odawara station, you can purchase Hakone Free Pass at a lesser price than what you’d pay at Shinjuku station (5,000 yen vs 6,100 yen for the 2-day pass) because it does not include the trip from Shinjuku to Odawara.
+From Odawara, you can then continue to Hakone-Yumoto station.

-However, you need to carefully consider whether the 1,100 yen (US$8) saving is worth it, considering you’d be traveling on local trains, so your seat is not guaranteed and you need to transfer in Odawara.
-If you just want to go directly from Shinjuku and take the direct train, then you should still purchase the Hakone Free Pass that’s valid from Shinjuku, then top up 1,100 yen for the romance car I described above.
+You need to carefully consider whether the 1,100 yen (US$8) saving is worth it, considering you’d be traveling on local trains, so your seat is not guaranteed and you need to transfer trains in Odawara.
+If you just want to go directly from Shinjuku and take the direct train, then you should purchase the Hakone Free Pass that’s valid from Shinjuku, then top up 1,100 yen for the romance car I described above.

 4. By Odakyu Hakone Highway Bus